Search This Blog

 THE GOOD

 • The beach is amazing.
-The water is clear and not too deep so even non-swimmer can enjoy.
+The water is clear and not too deep so even non-swimmers can enjoy it.

 • An overly serious barangay tanod, with a megaphone, reprimands boatmen who park their boats on the beach, thus, depriving swimmers of space to swim.
 He does it in an almost Duterte-like manner.
 Good job!
 Calaguas is one of the few places where I have seen this done.

 • The food is mostly seafood and fresh.
-Good luck to those with seafood allergy.
+Good luck to those with seafood allergies.
 We did ask a representative from our tour company to provide at least one non-seafood dish, and all they gave us was a piece of fried chicken.
-I suggest take antihistamine for those with seafood allergies.
+I suggest taking antihistamines for those with seafood allergies.

 • The people are very friendly and accommodating, especially the locals.